files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

-Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545 Select next item after deletion and reduce code complexity by @jiejasonliu in #8503 Removed behavior of auto resizing columns by @yaichenbaum in #8589 Added a debounce for image rotation command. by @devovercome in #8682 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712
+Fix wrong foreground text color in zoomed-out Group headers by @gave92 in #8457 Fixed tags section in the context menu by @oleklukasiewicz in #8460 Toolbar buttons in recycle bin by @puppetsw in #8545 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712